 • Direct downspouts away from paved surfaces; consider directing it towards your garden

 • Take your car to the car wash instead of washing it in the driveway

 • Check your car for leaks and recycle your automotive fluids

 • Clean up after your pet

-For more information, please follow the link to Rain and Snow; Where does it Go? [provide link to brochure] Any questions regarding the City’s storm drain system should be directed to Bernard Mo email@example.com or 801-483-6735.
+For any information regarding the City’s storm drain system or Storm Water Master Plan (SWMP) should be directed to Bernard Mo email@example.com or 801-483-6735.

 The Wasatch Front feeds seven beautiful, natural streams into the valley.
 Of those streams, four—Little Cottonwood, Big Cottonwood, Parleys, and City Creek—are used for drinking water supply.
 Emigration, Red Butte, and Millcreek are not currently being used for drinking water.
 The quality of the water in these streams is critical to maintaining the quality of life in the valley.